BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_async.md

 video-content:
 ---

-Sometimes you will need to issue a command from your Vue component to the BabylonJS scene, maybe it will be an animation and you need to know, when the required operation, let's it be our animation, finishes.
+Sometimes you will need to issue a command from your Vue component to the BabylonJS scene, maybe it will be an animation and you need to know, when the required operation, let it be our animation, finishes.

 ## Prerequisites

-The goal of this tutorial is to show how to connect the two frameworks together and not to show how to use these frameworks alone.
-You need to be familiar at basic level with both frameworks to get started.
+The goal of this tutorial is to show how to connect the two frameworks together and not how to use these frameworks alone.
+You need to be familiar with both frameworks at basic level to get started.

-Cloned repository from https://github.com/RolandCsibrei/babylonjs-vue2-javascript-basic-setup.
+You need to cloned the repository from https://github.com/RolandCsibrei/babylonjs-vue2-javascript-basic-setup.
 This is were we left off in part 1 so you can edit along reading the tutorial, or you can clone a repo with all the changes already made from here: https://github.com/RolandCsibrei/babylonjs-vue2-javascript-basic-setup/tree/async-scene-methods.

 ## The Example